MatthiasHertel80/cmsis-mlek-examples/Alif/README.md

 [MLEK_Video](https://www.keil.arm.com/packs/cmsis-mlek-arm/overview/) | Object detection  ML application running on M55_HP core and Ethos-U55
 MLEK_AV_DualCore | Combines MLEK Audio and MLEK Video running both applications on separate cores

+## CI Verification

+A [GitHub Workflow](https://github.com/Arm-Examples/cmsis-mlek-examples/blob/main/.github/workflows/test_audio.yaml) exemplifies a verification process in a CI system.
+It compiles the application for [Arm Virtual Hardware FVP](https://github.com/ARM-software/AVH) and executes it.
+The output is stored as artifact.

+In a similar way it could be also compiled for the hardware target.

+> TIP: You may fork this repository to explore this workflow.